PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ModelIR pass context, core contracts, pass efficiency, architecture constraints, and the optional TensorFlow import boundary.
 Result: `1339 passed`.
-The dedicated reconciliation/convergence gate was repeated for the current checkpoint and produced `428 passed in 26.85s`.
+The dedicated reconciliation/convergence gate was repeated for the current post-Split checkpoint and produced `433 passed in 26.91s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new